robincornett/genesis-accessible/readme.txt

 - Look for documentation on [genesis-accessible.org](http://genesis-accessible.org)
 - Have a question?
 Please read the [FAQ](http://genesis-accessible.org/documentation/faq/)
 - Still have a question?
 Ask it on the [Support Forum](https://wordpress.org/support/plugin/genesis-accessible)
-- If you found a bug or have an improvement, please report it on [GitHub]https://github.com/RRWD/genesis-accessible
+- If you found a bug or have an improvement, please report it on [GitHub](https://github.com/RRWD/genesis-accessible)
 - If you want this plugin in your language, you can help us to [translate](http://genesis-accessible.org/glotpress/projects/genesis-accessible) in the plugins GlotPress.

 == Changelog ==

+= 1.2.1 =

+Release date: May 6, 2015

+* Bug fixes in the skip links, props Nir Rosenbaum

 = 1.2.0 =